ageorge95/pyConMon-Connection-Monitor/README.md

 # pyConMon-Connection-Monitor
-GUI &amp; backend written in python to monitor connection to a certain server
+GUI &amp; backend written in python to monitor the connection to a certain server

 # current GUI layout